MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_LAB_MANUAL.md

 40. Close **Microsoft Edge**

+>**Results**: After completing this exercise, you will be able to deploy your application to Microsoft Azure.

-### Exercise 2: Upload the Image to Azure Blob Storage
+### Exercise 2: Upload an Image to Azure Blob Storage

-In this exercise, you will modify the web application you created, to start storing the images in Azure Blob Storage.
+In this exercise, you will create an Azure Storage Account in Microsoft Azure and a container in the storage account, and then modify the web application you created, to start storing the images in Azure Blob Storage.
 The images will also be displayed from the storage using the URL generated for each image.
-The image URL will be stored in the database.
-For this you will run migrations.
-You will then create an Azure Storage Account in Microsoft Azure.
-You will then create a container in the storage account.
-You will then configure your application to use the Azure Storage Account.
-You will then change the code to .
-After that you will deploy your application to Microsoft Azure.
+Also, you will change the code to upload images to the container.
+Finally, you will deploy your application to Microsoft Azure.

 The main tasks for this exercise are as follows: